 Consider the following when using a Microdeployment:

-•The Microdeployment is only available when using the Advanced Deployment or the Export option.
+•The Microdeployment is only available when using the Advanced Deployment.

 The Microdeployment is NOT available for the One-click deployment feature.

 •Any object referenced by those ones being deployed must already exist in the metadata, otherwise the Microdeployment procedure will fail.

 Those referenced objects are NOT automatically included (because a thorough Dependency Analysis is not performed).

 For this reason, a Microdeployment is eligble for specific objects of a process, only when such process has already been deployed to that same target environment.

 •If you are microdeploying Customize Columns, make sure that the variables or vocabularies, are previously deployed so its metadata exists in the target environment.

 As mentioned above, a Microdeployment fails whenever you include in the Deployment Package one or more objects of metadata that have not been previously deployed in that same target environment.

 In such situations, attempting to import a Microdeployment package displays a message similar to the one shown below.